Cloud-Native-Thermostat/Guide/1-Install cluster.md

 ---
 # Install cluster

 In this part we will setup Kubernetes cluster using [K3os](https://github.com/rancher/k3os) which is operating system containing [K3s](https://github.com/rancher/k3s) which is minimalised and bit simplified Kubernetes flavour.
 This meas that after finishing this part you will get fully functional cluster with minimum resource consumption.

 ## Notes

 I have spend quite some time on this part for several reasons.
-I wanted Raspberry Pi to run 64-bit operating system which is tricky, because offical Raspberry OS was not available at the time I started and even now is not stable release and even then you have to setup all.
+I wanted Raspberry Pi to run 64-bit operating system which is tricky, because offical Raspberry OS was not available at the time.
 K3os was obvious choice but it doesn't have straightforward installation for Raspberry Pi.
 Thanks to [sgielen](https://github.com/sgielen) who created [Raspberry Pi image generator](https://github.com/sgielen/picl-k3os-image-generator).
 I have used this generator and update it to latest version of [Raspeberry Pi](https://github.com/raspberrypi/firmware/releases) and [K3os](https://github.com/rancher/k3os).

 ## Prerequisites